Nickel (United States coin): Growth of the nickel in commerce

 Coin-operated machines to vend food, for amusement, and for gambling became popular in the 1890s.
 Such machines could be placed on otherwise unused floor space in businesses, required little maintenance, and brought in money for owners.
 Beginning about 1898, coin-operated mechanical pianos also became popular.
 The Mills Novelty Company was a leading producer of such devices; by 1906 it was producing machines ranging from a mechanically played violin to fortune-telling devices.
 While some machines took cents or other denominations, the nickel was the coin of choice for these machines.

 Among the innovations in business caused by the use of the nickel in coin-operated machines was the automat, in which patrons would serve themselves by inserting a coin (initially a nickel, though by the 1950s a higher denomination was needed) into a mechanism, turning a handle, and removing a sandwich or dessert.
 These restaurants were first established in Germany, but were popularized in the United States by, among other firms, Horn & Hardart.
 A type of business which took its name from the coin was the nickelodeon cinema, where a nickel bought admission to view a series of one-reel short films, generally about 12 minutes in length, which ran continuously from early afternoon until late at night, with the patron free to remain as long as he liked.
 Although another denomination gave the penny arcade its name, the nickel was commonly used there as well.

 Few nickels had circulated in the western states before the 1880s (people there preferred silver and gold coins); interest in the new Liberty Head design had led to increasing use of nickels there.
-Good economic conditions and high demand for nickels for use in coin-operated devices caused the piece to circulate throughout the nation by 1900.
+Good economic conditions and high demand for nickels for use in coin-operated devices caused the piece to circulate throughout the nation by 1900, as the nickel had the purchasing power of $ today.
 That year, Mint Director George E. Roberts called on Congress to quintuple the Mint's appropriation to purchase base metals for striking into nickels and cents.
 At the time, statutory restrictions permitted production of cents and nickels only at Philadelphia; Roberts' request that Congress allow striking at the other mints was granted in 1906.
 The Denver and San Francisco Mints began striking nickels in 1912.